AdityaBhojane/Tokenizer/readme.md

 Live Link : https://tokenizer-nu.vercel.app/

 ## Project Overview
 This project is an interactive web application that demonstrates a custom JavaScript tokenizer.
-It allows users to train a vocabulary from text, encode text into token IDs, and decode IDs back into a string.
+It allows users encode text into token IDs, and decode IDs back into a string.
 The UI is a modern, dark theme built with Tailwind CSS.

 ## Key Features
 Encode/Decode: Converts text to token IDs and back.